-One of the more difficult things to consider is how policies scale when you are talking about sending millions or billions of messages per day.
-But, being able to scale your policies to go along with your business is an important consideration.
+One of the more difficult things to consider is how policies scale when talking about sending millions or billions of messages daily.
+However, being able to scale your policies to fit your business is an important consideration.

 This means that every complaint received is fairly precious.
-Someone with the knowledge to send it decided to take a chance on my team reading their report, understanding it, and actually taking action upon it.
+Someone with the knowledge to send it decided to take a chance on my team reading their report, understanding it, and taking action.
 That’s great!
-We want to see more of that, right?
+We want to see more of that.
 We’re going to investigate every one of them and ….

 And that’s where policy comes into play.
-When you are sending millions or billions of messages for hundreds or thousands of clients, you are no longer talking about 2-3 easy to handle complaints per day.
+When sending millions or billions of messages for hundreds or thousands of clients, you are no longer talking about 2-3 easy-to-handle complaints per day.
 You might be talking about 20-30 per hour.
-That’s in addition to the spam load which is incoming to the queue (and has to be reviewed because you can’t afford to take the chance that one of the legitimate complaints is marked as spam is then tossed right out before it was even considered.
+That’s in addition to the spam load that is incoming to the queue (and has to be reviewed because you can’t afford to take the chance that one of the legitimate complaints is marked as spam and tossed right out before it was even considered).

 So, how do you handle policy issues at enterprise scales?
-That will be the topic that I spend a bit of time on over the next couple of weeks.
-I want to discuss, at a minimum the following ideas:
+That will be the topic that I will spend a bit of time on over the next couple of weeks.
+I want to discuss, at a minimum, the following ideas:

 - Complaints